 one year of documented experience providing services to people with disabilities in a professional or personal setting.

 Option 3:

-a high school diploma or GED; and
+a high school diploma or State of Texas Certificate of High School Equivalency; and

 two years of documented experience providing services to people with disabilities in a professional or a personal setting.